-The campus has installed a new outdoor public address system, consisting of speaker sets located in the central outdoor pathways and buildings 6, 8, 25, 29, and Building 30.
+The campus's outdoor public address system consists of speaker sets located in the central outdoor pathways and buildings 6, 8, 25, 29, and Building 30.
 During campus emergencies a voice message will sound indicating an emergency is occurring on campus and what action should be followed.